MrAHeard/ComputerCraft/README.md

  - [Lesson 6 - ComputerCraft Communications](https://github.com/AllenHeard/ComputerCraft/blob/master/Lessons/Lesson%206.MD)
  - [Lesson 7 - Programming Challenges](https://github.com/AllenHeard/ComputerCraft/blob/master/Lessons/Lesson%207.MD)

+Ensure you take regular breaks when using a computer.
+Only use your system, do not interfere with someone elses work, if working on a multiplayer system - no 'griefing' allowed.

 # Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: